2025 Sacred Heart Pioneers football team

-The 2025 Sacred Heart Pioneers football team represent Sacred Heart University (SHU) as an independent during the 2025 NCAA Division I FCS football season.
-The Pioneers are led by 14th-year head coach Mark Nofri.
-Sacred Heart plays home games at Campus Field in Fairfield, Connecticut.
+The 2025 Sacred Heart Pioneers football team represented Sacred Heart University (SHU) as an independent during the 2025 NCAA Division I FCS football season.
+The Pioneers were led by 14th-year head coach Mark Nofri.
+Sacred Heart played home games at Campus Field in Fairfield, Connecticut.

-This is SHU's last season as an independent, as the Pioneers will join CAA Football in 2026.
+This was SHU's last season as an independent, as the Pioneers will join CAA Football in 2026.